Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 There is no time limit.

-The winner is only chosen when ALL 3 or 5 judges agree that one point was achieved.
+The winner is only chosen when ALL 3 judges agree that one point was achieved.

 Two-minute time limit.